 These camps personify social-chauvinism and social-democracy respectively, and are two sides of the same coin in bourgeois politics, used to obscure the reality of America’s dysfunctional system.
-News outlets in Western mainstream media as well as Russia Today have manned either side of the polarising dichotomy, effectively throwing the working class under the bus.
+News outlets in Western mainstream media have manned either side of the polarising dichotomy, effectively throwing the working class under the bus.

 One camp houses the Holy Grail of Opportunism, where self-proclaimed ‘liberals’ sycophantically endorse Hillary Clinton, a wet-nurse of American exceptionalism, irrespective of the glaringly apparent criminality of her actions across the planet and complete lack of a political platform.